Posted by Nathalie Guinet 5556 Hits

 Why attend?

-The session will bring together stakeholders from across the optical fibre ecosystem to:
+The session brought together stakeholders from across the optical fibre ecosystem to:

 Share their visions and expectations about F6G Present their insights Discuss future directions and emerging trends